Opentrons/opentrons/api/docs/source/v2/new_labware.rst

 and informed the protocol context that the deck contains a 300 µL tiprack in slot 1 and a 96 well plate in slot 2.

 Labware is loaded into a protocol using :py:meth:`.ProtocolContext.load_labware`, which returns a :py:class:`opentrons.protocol_api.labware.Labware` object.
-You'll never create one of these objects directly, only store them in variables from the return value of :py:meth:`.ProtocolContext.load_labware`.
+These objects are assigned variables from the return value of :py:meth:`.ProtocolContext.load_labware`.

 .. _new-well-access: